 An industry leader in converting waste plastic into fuel

 With the goal of thermally recycling waste plastic, Tokuyama in 1999 was the first cement manufacturer in Japan to install a plant that was capable of crushing waste plastic into fuel.
 The plant itself was possible thanks to the establishment and development of technologies for blowing large quantities of crushed waste plastic in a stable manner from the front of the rotary cement kiln.
 In FY 2002, the company received the Resource Recycling Technology and Systems Award from the METI Industrial Technology Environmental Agency.

-Created Japan’s first business using incinerator ash to produce cement raw materials
+The business using incinerator ash to produce cement raw materials

-In 2001, the Company alongside Ube Industries created Yamaguchi Eco-tech to accept incinerator ash from municipal waste incineration plants in Yamaguchi Prefecture and turn it into a raw material for cement.
+In 2001, the Company alongside UBE Corporation created Yamaguchi Eco-tech to accept incinerator ash from municipal waste incineration plants in Yamaguchi Prefecture and turn it into a raw material for cement.
 This was one of the core projects in the Yamaguchi Prefecture-led Yamaguchi Eco-Town Project.
 Referred to as the Yamaguchi Method, this was the first time in Japan that waste incinerator ash was collected from all over a prefecture for centralized pre-treatment.
 The process involves Yamaguchi Eco-tech treating waste incineration ash by removing dioxins, washing the product and conducting desalinations operations, using a filter press to turn it into an inorganic sludge, and then finally recycling it as a material to be used in the creation of general-use Portland cement.

 Production of biomass fuel through the fermentation and drying of sewage sludge

 When sewage sludge is processed directly into cement, the amount of coal required increases in line with the need to dry the water contained within the sludge (moisture content is about 80%), which reduces production capacity.